tianyue58/MNIST-NN/README.md

 2. Divide it into "Train" and "Validate" parts
 3. Train the neural network with linear layer and activation layer.
 4. Run the hyperparameter search grid to find the best hyperparameter.
-5. Train the model based onsearched parameters.
+5. Train the model based on searched parameters.
 6. Observe that both training and validation accuracy have increased to over 90%.

 ## Testing steps